josheng/fs-rails-endpoint-unix-time/README.md

 ## Assumption

-The code was written assuming that the timestamp was to be sent in a POST request as an array in JSON format.
+The code was written assuming that the timestamp was to be sent in a POST request as an array with the word "time" as the parameter in JSON format.

 ## Instruction